 In 1924, on the expiry of the lease to the Sawbridge family, Denford Park was sold to Sir Thomas Harrison-Hughes.
 He bought it for his young French wife Ann Harrison-Hughes, who was Catholic.
 Denford remained a private residence until 1939 when Ann died prematurely.

 The Order of the Holy Sepulchre, and Denford Park Convent School (1939-67):

-The estate was bequeathed to the Order of the Holy Sepulchre, a community of Roman Catholic nuns which originated in Liege, Belgium, and which had provided Catholic education in England since 1794.
+The estate was bequeathed to the Order of the Holy Sepulchre, a community of Roman Catholic nuns which originated in Liege, Belgium, and which had provided (unusually) Protestant and Catholic education in England since 1799.

 During the Second World War the house was requisitioned for use by the officers of the American 101st Airborne Division (along with Chilton Lodge).

 The house was returned to the nuns at the end of the war.

 The main school was at New Hall in Chelmsford, but when numbers grew, a junior preparatory school for girls (for 14 pupils) was opened at The Goodings (1947-53).

 The junior school transferred from The Goodings to Denford Park in 1953, and the house was extended at this time.
 See New Hall Preparatory School advert, 1964.